buildo/smooth-release/README.md

 Simply run `smooth-release` from your root folder, that's all :)

 #### Custom settings
-Every config value used by `smooth-release` is overridable: jump to [`.smooth-releaserc`](https://github.com/FrancescoCioria/smooth-release#smooth-releaserc) section to know more about it.
+- Every config value used by `smooth-release` is overridable: jump to [`.smooth-releaserc`](https://github.com/FrancescoCioria/smooth-release#smooth-releaserc) section to know more about it.
+- You can run or turn off specific modules by passing a set of CLI arguments: jump to [`CLI arguments`](https://github.com/FrancescoCioria/smooth-release#cli-arguments) section to know more about it.

 ## What it does
-`smooth-release` does three main activities:
+`smooth-release` does five main activities in this order:

-1. Safely increase version and publish on `npm`
+1. Run validations
+2. Increase version and push new commit and tag
-2. Generate CHANGELOG.md
+3. Generate CHANGELOG.md
-3. Create release on GitHub with link to relative section in CHANGELOG.md
+4. Create release on GitHub with link to relative section in CHANGELOG.md

-### Safely increase version and publish on `npm`
+5. Publish on `npm`
-It's composed of three sub steps:

-#### Run validations
+### Run validations
 In order to proceed each one of these validations must pass (they can be optionally turned off):

 1. Current branch must be the one defined in `.smooth-releaserc` (default: "master")
-2. Git work directory must be in sync with remote
+2. Local branch must be in sync with remote
-3. There must be at least one new closed issue on GitHub after last npm-version tag
+3. No uncommited changes in the working tree
+4. No untracked filed in the working tree

+### Increase version and push new commit and tag

 #### Check if version should be considered "breaking" or not
 `smooth-release` automatically detects if the next version should be "breaking" or not.